wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

 )
 == Problem in parity-check process
 - The one-step parity check process is not easy to implement:
--- We intend that only when the number of errored data qubits is odd, the neighboring ancilla qubit A1 will flip.
+-- We intend that only when #red-text[the number of errored data qubits is odd, the neighboring ancilla qubit A1 will flip.]

 - In Rydberg atom system: